ashar-py/TaskManager/README.md

+# TaskManager

+This is a very basic Task Manager app made using React which performs basic CRUD operations.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).